 What parents need to know

-Parents need to know that this exciting educational series strives to change how girls view traditionally male fields like engineering and technology by introducing viewers to real tween girls who are using their science prowess to explore -- and sometimes change -- the world.
+Parents need to know that SciGirls is an exciting educational series that strives to change how girls view traditionally male fields like engineering and technology by introducing viewers to real tween girls who are using their science prowess to explore -- and sometimes change -- the world.
 With topics that range from wind power to archaeology, there’s something here for every interest, and viewers will see scientific and math principles applied to real-life scenarios.
 The show has a strong web component, so be prepared for kids to ask to go online after watching.
 The series brims with strong messages about conflict resolution, teamwork, and respect for differences, making it an exceptional choice for this age group.

 What's the story?

 SCIGIRLS showcases tween girls who are curious about the world and inspired to get out there and study it.
 Each episode follows a new group of girls as they delve into a science-minded question, gathering data and exploring possible solutions for the problem they face.
 Whether it’s engineering a large-scale puppet with moving parts or giving favorite recipes a healthy boost, these girls prove that they’re up to any challenge.

 Is it any good?

 In a media environment that bombards tween girls with iffy messages about body image and self-worth, this show makes every effort to change how girls perceive their place in the world.
 SciGirls' real-life stars are vibrant, curious explorers who believe in their abilities to change the problems they see around them, and their interactions with female professionals in scientific fields will open viewers’ eyes to the array of careers available to them.
 Plus, watching the girls interact with each other offers examples of respectful conflict resolution and the strength that diversity brings to team projects.